 As the holidays approach, business owners are scrambling to determine what needs to be done before year-end to make tax time less daunting.
 Although you may have had the best intentions of keeping up with everything throughout the year, now is the time to get your tax information in order.
 In this article, we provide some basic guidelines to get you on track, so that you won’t be behind on January 1!
-Below is our year-end tax planning checklist for business owners who want to be better prepared for 2020!
+Below is our year-end tax planning checklist for business owners who want to be better prepared for the next year!

 - Get your receipts, bills, customer invoices and bank account statements in order.
 Make sure that all invoices have been sent and any outstanding bills are paid before the year-end.
 Make an effort to collect any past due invoices by calling customers now and offering incentives to get them paid before year-end.